• Mischa Sollberger, Director |

 In the light of current macro developments such as the interest rate and inflation environment, executing deals successfully is as challenging as ever.
 To maximize value creation in M&A, dealmakers should also consider an often unexploited lever – namely TP planning and integration.

-Rebound and continued dynamic in M&A activities
+Inhibited and restrained dynamic in M&A activities

 Value creation in M&A and where transfer pricing plays a role